NecronicalPug/PiRRR/README.md

 ### JSON Version
 Using the iRacing UI, download the results of the session you want to read (Export results button in the iRacing UI) and choose the results file.
+PreQ Version = Looks for qualifying session, else it uses the 1st session Full Version = Takes all sessions

 ### iRSDK Version
 Joining a session and pressing the IRSDK button while iRacing connection status says True exports results.